rubymonsters/ruby-for-beginners/08_your_tools.md

 terminal as in any other application.

 Once you have started the terminal program you will see your shell's prompt, and can start typing commands.

 You'll want to learn at least the command `cd` which allows you to navigate to a particular directory (where you have stored your code), and the command `ls` which lists the contents of a directory.

+Also learn how to use the command line completion using `tab`: For example, type `cd`, space, and the first two or so letters of the directory you want to, then hit `tab`.
+The shell will complete the rest of the directory name for you.

 #### Ruby runtime